KasparEtter/ef1p/pages/email/email.md

   the service provider can use a single certificate for an arbitrary number of customers.
   Otherwise, the service provider would have to obtain a separate certificate for each customer.
-  Since [X.509 certificates](https://en.wikipedia.org/wiki/X.509) are not constrained to a single service such as email, this is not just undesirable from an operational perspective but also from a security perspective in the case of PKIX-TA and PKIX-EE.
+  Since [X.509 certificates](https://en.wikipedia.org/wiki/X.509) are not constrained to a single service such as email, this is not just undesirable from an operational perspective but also from a security perspective because your mailbox provider could intercept your Web traffic with the certificate for your domain.

 A disadvantage of this approach is that it's up to your service provider to support DANE, whereas you can deploy [MTA-STS](#mail-transfer-agent-strict-transport-security) yourself if your service provider uses a certificate issued by a widely accepted certification authority.
-Another consequence of domain-based authentication is that DANE (and MTA-STS) cannot be used with [address literals](#address-syntax), such as `user@[192.0.2.1]`.
+Another consequence of domain-based transport security is that DANE and MTA-STS cannot be used with [address literals](#address-syntax), such as `user@[192.0.2.1]`.

 </details>